bebopjmm/dnd5e-campaigns/kinloch-blades/AdventureLog/questLog-chapter01.md

 ## Open

-### Retrieve the Lionshield Coster Supplies (Open)

-[Linene Graywind](../KeyNPCs/lineneGraywind.md) offers to pay the team 50 gp to escort her workers to retrieve the stolen supplies from the Cragmaw Hideout.

 ### The Banshee's Bargain (Open)

 [Sister Garaele](../KeyNPCs/sisterGaraele.md) offers the team 4 potions of healing to persuade a banshee named Agatha to answer a question about a spell book.